-Over 2018/19, Council offered three schemes to support residents on limited income to assist residents in financial hardship:
+Over 2019/20, Council offered three schemes to support residents on limited income to assist residents in financial hardship:

-• 1013 households obtained the Rates Assistance Rates Remission (which provides up to \$300 towards rates).

-- 11 households obtained a Rates Temporary Financial Rates Remission for significant costs related to water costs (which provides up to \$300 towards significant costs causing financial hardship). - Five households obtained a water rate remission on their water account.
-The Water Rate Remission for Vulnerable Households relating to high water use provides a rates remission towards the cost of water for households with four or more dependents who receive the Working for Families Tax credit and meet other criteria.
+- 1119 households obtained the Rates Assistance Rates Remission (which provides up to \$300 towards rates). - 13 households obtained a Rates Temporary Financial Assistance Rates Remission for significant costs related to water costs (which provides up to \$300 towards significant costs causing financial hardship). - 9 household obtained a water rate remission on their water account.
+The Water Rate Remission for Vulnerable Households relating to high water use provides a rates remission towards the cost of water for households with two or more dependents who receive the Working for Families Tax credit and meet other criteria.